ubisoft/videotracks/README.md

 **Disclaimer**: This project is in alpha state and actively developed.
 Do not use it to edit your production assets without a backup or you might break them.

-Note that development is on Windows 10.
-Please report issues and submit PRs for other OSs.

 ## Purpose